Commission & take-home pay

 Flat Rate Commissions

 Understanding your true commission earnings requires more than simple percentage math.
-This calculator helps sales professionals, real estate agents, and commission-based workers calculate their actual take-home pay after accounting for tiered structures, draw reconciliation, taxes, and business expenses.
+Sales professionals, real estate agents, and commission-based workers can use this to model actual take-home pay after tiered structures, draw reconciliation, taxes, and business expenses.

 Tiered (Graduated) Commissions